spokestack/spokestack.io/content/blog/integrating-spokestack-in-ios/index.md

 As much time, talent and treasure that Apple has put into Siri, ASR, and NLU, integrating a custom voice-enabled app experience is still challenging!
 Spokestack changes all of that.
 Our mission at Spokestack is to make it as easy as possible to make your apps fully voice-enabled.

-After building the services needed to make voice interaction work, including [Wakeword](/docs/concepts/wakeword-models), [Speech Recognition](/docs/concepts/asr), [Natural Language Understanding](/docs/concepts/nlu), and [Text-to-speech](/docs/concepts/tts), we started working on ways users could integrate these services without having to completely rewrite their applications.
+After building the services needed to make voice interaction work, including [Wake Word](/docs/concepts/wakeword-models), [Speech Recognition](/docs/concepts/asr), [Natural Language Understanding](/docs/concepts/nlu), and [Text-to-speech](/docs/concepts/tts), we started working on ways users could integrate these services without having to completely rewrite their applications.

 Introducing [spokestack-tray-ios](https://github.com/spokestack/spokestack-tray-ios)

 ![iOS Spokestack Tray Example](./tray_example.gif)

 [spokestack-tray-ios](https://github.com/spokestack/spokestack-tray-ios) is an iOS framework that is designed to work in any application, regardless of its layout or navigation.
 It utilizes [spokestack-ios](https://github.com/spokestack/spokestack-ios), to add voice experiences.
-With on-device wakeword, ASR, and NLU, the tray’s silent mode works completely offline–TTS is the only service that requires a network.
+With on-device wake word, ASR, and NLU, the tray’s silent mode works completely offline–TTS is the only service that requires a network.

-With a few required props (and [lots of optional ones](https://github.com/spokestack/spokestack-tray-ios/blob/master/SpokestackTray/Models/TrayConfiguration.swift)), you can start building a customizable voice experience without the hassle that usually comes with listening for a wakeword, working with a microphone, or playing audio in iOS.
+With a few required props (and [lots of optional ones](https://github.com/spokestack/spokestack-tray-ios/blob/master/SpokestackTray/Models/TrayConfiguration.swift)), you can start building a customizable voice experience without the hassle that usually comes with listening for a wake word, working with a microphone, or playing audio in iOS.

 This tutorial will guide you through the process of installing `spokestack-tray-ios` as well as using the SpokestackTray framework to respond to your users.